-- 4.132 It is not considered that the proposed development is in a sustainable location and should be considered against Paragraph 55 and 70 of the NPPF.
-The nearest centre providing a range of shops and facilities is located within Southend on Sea (Shoebury) which is not within walking distance.
+It is not considered that the proposed development is in a sustainable location and should be considered against Para.55 and 70 of the NPPF.
+The nearest centre providing a range of shops and facilities is located within Southend-on-Sea (Shoebury), which is not within walking distance.
 There is a bus service and bus stops located near to the site entrance, however the bus service does not operate into the evenings.
 In order for the development to be catered for, consideration should be given to extending the bus service into the evening.
 Presently Star Lane has not got a suitable footway for pedestrians.
-The proposed development is thus likely to be heavily cardependant. - 4.133 The proposed development should encourage the use of sustainable modes of travel.
-Southend BC is considering the installation of a cycle lane along Bournes Green Chase and would seek a contribution towards cycleway Improvements, which will encourage residents of the development to use sustainable transport modes. - 4.134 The main route to the site will likely be the A13 and B1017.
+The proposed development is thus likely to be heavily car-dependant.

+The proposed development should encourage the use of sustainable modes of travel.
+Southend BC is considering the installation of a cycle lane along Bournes Green Chase and would seek a contribution towards cycleway improvements, which will encourage residents of the development to use sustainable transport modes.

+The main route to the site will likely be the A13 and B1017.
 Considering the size of the development (309 parking spaces) Southend BC would recommend the applicant model the generated development traffic 15 years into the future using the Southend Multi-Modal-Model.
-The outcomes of the model may suggest highway improvements are required to mitigate the impact on the highway network. - 4.135 Presently the site access is located within the national speed limit of 60mph.
+The outcomes of the model may suggest highway improvements are required to mitigate the impact on the highway network.

+Presently the site access is located within the national speed limit of 60mph.
 In order for the volume of traffic that the development will create to safely access and exit the site it is advised the speed limit will be reduced as the Transport Statement provided by Glanvilles suggests that the access to the site shall need to be within the 30mph speed limit.
 Considering this it may be appropriate to make Star Lane a 30mph speed limit.
-The road physically suggests that the speed is fast and it may be appropriate to install some traffic calming, such as road narrowing, a gateway to the village or a mini roundabout to give access to the site and a mini roundabout at the junction of Poynters Lane/Star Lane.
+The road physically suggests that the speed is fast and it maybe appropriate to install some traffic calming such as, road narrowing, a gateway to the village or a mini roundabout to give access to the site and a mini roundabout at the junction of Povnters Lane/Star Lane.

-- 4.136 The TS suggests that frequency of collisions are not considered to be of particular concern, however as the TS's collision statistics suggest there have been a number of collisions within the area and a number on Star Lane.
-A number of the collisions have been at the south end of Star Lane, which, with the sharp bend onto Poynters Lane and an increase in traffic generated from the proposed site the risk of collisions is likely to increase.
-In order to reduce the impact of collisions it may be appropriate to reduce the speed limit of Star Lane and introduce a mini roundabout at the junction of Poynters Lane/Star Lane. - 4.137 The site lies between Great Wakering Primary School and Friars Primary School (which is within Southend).
+The TS suggests that frequency of collisions are not considered to be of particular concern, however, as the TS's collision statistics suggest there have been a number of collisions within the area and a number on Star Lane.
+A number of the collisions have been at the south end of Star Lane which with the sharp bend onto Poynters Lane and an increase in traffic generated from the proposed site the risk of collisions is likely to increase.
+In order to reduce the impact of collisions it may be appropriate to reduce the speed limit of Star Lane and introduce a mini roundabout at the junction of Poynters Lane/Star Lane.

+The site lies between Great Wakering Primary School and Friars Primary School (which is within Southend).
 Should Essex CC be increasing primary school capacity within Great Wakering then Southend BC has no objections.
-However, if provision is not being made within Great Wakering, Southend BC would expect a contribution towards the provision of primary and secondary education (in accordance with DfE multipliers), as capacity in this area is limited.
+However, if provision is not being made within Great Wakering, Southend BC would expect a contribution towards the provision of primary and secondary education (in accordance with DfES multipliers), as capacity in this area is limited.

-4.138 We are no longer seeking a contribution for this cycleway, however the development should cater for all sustainable modes.
+We are no longer seeking a contribution for this cycleway, however the development should cater for all sustainable modes.

-4.139 Environment Agency
+4.16 Environment Agency

-4.140 Surface Water Management:
+Surface Water Management: